 She has served in board leadership roles of multiple c4 & PAC organizations some of which previously included: the Virginia Partisans (now known as the LGBT Democrats of Virginia PAC) that endorsed LGBTQ+ candidates for office, and Planned Parenthood Metro Washington Fund.
 She currently serves on the board of Emerge Virginia and the Virginia’s List PAC.

 Atima has traveled extensively as a sought after speaker on national politics, millennial vote and activism, and women’s rights, appearing multiple number of times as a political commentator on national and international news outlets including: MSNBC, CNN, PBS, Fox News, Sirius XM, and NPR.

-She has been quoted in the Washington Post, American Prospect and other state and local news outlets and her writings on national politics, candidates, race, gender and culture issues have been featured in Salon, Mic, American Prospect, Alternet, The Root, Huffington Post, The Hill, Talking Points Memo, & Ebony Magazine to name a few.
+She has been quoted by the Washington Post, American Prospect, Politico, ABC News and The Atlantic and other state and local news outlets on how race and gender affect culture and politics and her writings on these topics have been featured in Salon, Mic, American Prospect, The Root, HuffPost, The Hill, Talking Points Memo, & Ebony Magazine to name a few.

 For her work, Atima has received frequent recognition including being listed as one of Ebony Magazine’s 2013 “Power 100”, and Jet Magazine’s 2013 “40 under 40”.
 Atima was also featured in Essence Magazine in their November 2013 list of “Ten Things We’re Talking About”.
-She was awarded the Young Women of Achievement Award in Leadership from the DC’s Women’s Information Network and the Arlington Commission on the Status of Women’s “Women of Vision Award in Government” in 2014.
+She was awarded the Young Women of Achievement Award in Leadership from the DC’s Women’s Information Network in 2014 and Leadership Center for Excellence “40 under 40” in the DC Metro Area in 2018

 She received her BA from the University of Virginia and her Masters in Public Administration with a concentration in Non-Profit Management at George Mason University.